 When I work with our portfolio companies, I lead them through a multi-step process of translating strategy into action while building ownership for moving things forward:

-Step 1: Translate and Elaborate the Strategy.
+Step 1: Translate and Elaborate on the Strategy.

 In many situations, strategies are defined in broad, directional terms and often lack deeper, clearer definition.
 For example, a strategy to “Expand Geographically” may be directionally sound but unable to execute until the next layer of questions are resolved.
 Questions like “Which geographies should we expand to (or avoid) and why?”, “Should we build, buy or partner our way into each specific market?” and “Should we expand in a particular sequence?” exemplify the type of thinking that requires further elaboration.